codecaine-zz/mental_math/README.md

 - Roots & estimates (linear approximations for √ and ∛, near-10000 √)
 - Bonus mini-tricks and a step-by-step practice plan

+### Interactive Trainer (`mental_math_trainer.html`)

+- Timed mental math practice sessions
+- Customizable difficulty settings (operand ranges, time limits)
+- Support for addition, subtraction, multiplication, and division
+- Built-in hints based on mental math techniques
+- Integrated cheat sheet with quick reference tips
+- Performance tracking and statistics
+- Fixed operand practice (e.g., focus on specific times tables)

-Open `mental_math.md` for the full, formatted tables and examples.
+Open `mental_math.md` for the full, formatted tables and examples, or `mental_math_trainer.html` in your browser for interactive practice.

 ## Quick start

+### Using the Cheat Sheet

 1) Open `mental_math.md` and pick ONE shortcut.
 2) Create a mini-set (8–10 problems) matching that rule.